zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 3-Regime II.md

 - Has the way in which democracies collapse changed?
 - More on this in sessions 4 and 5.
 ### Defining autocracy
 - In practice, autocracy and authoritarianism are often used interchangeably.
-In this lecture, I will try to stick to the following operationalisation:
+In this lecture, we will try to stick to the following operationalisation:
 	![[Pasted image 20250930143728.png]]
 #### So?
 - Often defined negatively: